Skip to main content

 Faculty and researchers working together

-In today's high-demand, fast paced energy and manufacturing industry, IAC students graduate with the knowledge and real-world skills needed to thrive in industry.
+In today's high-demand, fast paced energy and manufacturing industry, ITAC students graduate with the knowledge and real-world skills needed to thrive in industry.

 Meet the Team